 - Zero-tariff on import of essential food commodities including rice, edible oils (crude and refined), and lentils (proper monitoring to discourage over invoicing needed) should be continued. - Balancing the often conflicting interests involving producers and consumers should be maintained.
-Adequate allocation will need to be made to cover the difference between procurement price and the open market sale (OMS) price. - Higher allocation is needed for greater coverage and higher entitlement under various safety net programmes that deliver in-kind support, such as the Food for Work (FFW), vulnerable group development (VGD), test relief (TR), etc. - With a view to ensure food security, the procurement targets of grain crops need to be set at higher levels.
-At the same time, the government may be
+Adequate allocation will need to be made to cover the difference between procurement price and OMS price. - Higher allocation is needed for greater coverage and higher entitlement under various safety net programmes that deliver in-kind support such as FFW, VGD, TR, etc. - With a view to ensure food security, the procurement targets of grain crops need to be set higher levels.
+At the same time the government may be required to import essential commodities periodically from the global market.
+Thus, adequate allocation is needed on food import account.